 Dean has been teaching for many years both at undergraduate and postgraduate level both in the UK and Europe.

-He is currently studying for an MSc in Nutritional Medicine and a PG Cert in Independent Prescribing at the Medway School of Pharmacy.
+He is currently studying for an MSc in Nutritional Medicine and has recently graduated with a PG Cert in Independent Prescribing at the Medway School of Pharmacy allowing Dean to use Pharmaceutical drugs to treat pain and inflammation if required.
+Dean has undergone further training in injection therapy at the University of Essex.

 Dean adds: ‘I love my work, I love learning and I love being at home with my wife, three beautiful daughters and Charlie my dog.’